 Foreign currency debt ratings are derived from the bank's local currency debt rating.
 In a similar way to foreign currency deposit ratings, foreign currency debt obligations may also be constrained by the country ceiling for foreign currency bonds and notes, however, in some cases the ratings on foreign currency debt obligations may be allowed to pierce the foreign currency ceiling.
-A particular mix of rating factors are taken into consideration in order to assess whether a foreign currency bond rating pierces the country ceiling.
-They include the issuer's global local currency rating, the foreign currency government bond rating, the country ceiling for bonds and the debt's eligibility to pierce that ceiling.
+A particular mix of rating factors are taken into consideration in order to assess whether a foreign currency government bond rating, the country ceiling for bonds and the debt's eligibility to pierce that ceiling.